cue-lang/cuelang.org/playground/README.md

 * [Go](https://golang.org/dl/) (stable version)

 ### Developing the site locally
-To install the packages, build the main wasm file & serve the editor locally, run:
+To install the packages, build the main wasm file & serve the playground locally, run:

 ```
 ./run.bash
 ```

-You can now go to `http://localhost:3000/` to view the editor.
+You can now go to `http://localhost:3000/` to view the playground.

 If you don't want to reinstall node-modules and rebuild wasm files every time you can also install the node modules